IanxWaifu/AimersCustoms/README.md

 ### Lore
 The **Tetra Core** is an ancient artifact that channels immense mystical energy across the galaxy of Orion.
 Linked to it are the **Four Ordinals**, elemental forces embodying nature’s raw power.

-Andrea Meteora, orphaned at a young age after losing her spiritualist parents and raised without knowledge of her true lineage, is uniquely chosen to bridge the gap between the Tetra Core and the Ordinals.
-With a blend of innate spiritual connection and technological ingenuity, she activates the **Full Ordinal Link**, merging with the elemental might of the Ordinals.
+Andrea Meteora, orphaned at a young age after losing her spiritualist parents and raised without knowledge of her true lineage, is uniquely chosen by the Core to bridge the gap between the Tetra Core and the Ordinals.
+With a blend of innate spiritual connection and technological ingenuity, she is a able to activate the **Full Ordinal Link**, merging with the elemental might of the Ordinals.

 This transformation allows her to fend off the relentless Daedra attack and halt their takeover of Orion.
-However, the overwhelming power drains the Tetra Core, forcing the Ordinals into deep stasis until it can regenerate.
-Andrea’s journey is defined by sacrifice and resilience as she stands against encroaching darkness.
+However, the overwhelming shock of power drains the Tetra Core, forcing the Ordinals into deep stasis until it can regenerate.
+Andrea’s journey is one of sacrifice and resilience as she stands against encroaching darkness.

 ### Playstyle
 A Level 7 **Cyborg Spirit** Archetype.